Perkedel/After-Church/Documents/Misc/The real war that matters ft. Homestuck.md

 Arn: Now.
 Is there any favour, once again you'd like to ask?
 Don't worry, there is no limit.
 We'll handle this.

-Vriska: I think I rememver something..
+Vriska: I think I remem8er something..

 Yab: Yess?